 More nuts (either whole, chopped or flour) will add plenty of protein, but protein powder or whey powder can help too if you're looking for a big increase.

 What fats should I use in a breakfast bar recipe?

 I love coconut oil for its rich flavour, but butter and vegetable oil work well too.
 You could also use ghee and vegan ghee.

 Or you add small amounts of tasty but very hard fats like cocoa butter to your bars.
 Cocoa butter has a great flavour, but it has a very high melting point.
 So you would need to melt it over a double boiler and mix it with an oil before adding it to your bar recipe.

 What's the best way to add chocolate to my breakfast bars?

-If you prefer you can also melt some chocolate in a bowl and dip half a cut bar into the chocolate.
-While the chocolate is still gooey you can and a further hit of flavour by dipping in chopped nuts or fruit.
+If you prefer, you can also melt some chocolate in a bowl and dip half a cut bar into the chocolate.
+While the chocolate is still gooey, you can add a further hit of flavour by dipping it in chopped nuts or fruit.

 You can also dip the underside of the bar in melted chocolate and leave it to set on greaseproof paper.